rahildoshi97/materforge/docs/explanation/design_philosophy.md

 ## Scientific Computing Integration

-PyMatLib is designed to integrate seamlessly with the scientific Python ecosystem:
+MaterForge is designed to integrate seamlessly with the scientific Python ecosystem:

 ### SymPy Integration
 - Properties as SymPy expressions enable symbolic manipulation